FabriXWork User GuideFabriXWork User Guide

 Product Launch Landing Page

-💡 Pro Tip: Use Plan Mode first to review the proposed structure before building.
+Use Plan Mode first to review the proposed structure before building.
+Learn more about the different modes in How to Interact with an AI Agent

 Required Sections:

-1. Hero — Headline, subheadline, email signup, hero image
+2. Hero — Headline, subheadline, email signup form, and hero image

-3. Features — 3-6 key features with icons
+4. Features — 3–6 core features, each with supporting icons

-4. Social Proof — Testimonials or beta quotes
+5. Social Proof — Testimonials or quotes from beta users

-5. Pricing — Early bird pricing or tiers
+6. Pricing — Early-bird offers or pricing tiers

 Technical: